Rajputana

 The main settlements to the west of the Aravalli Hills came to be known as Rajputana, early in the Medieval Period.
-The name was later adopted by British government as the Rajputana Agency for its dependencies in the region of the present-day Indian state of Rājasthān.
-The Rajputana Agency included 18 princely states, two chiefships and the British district of Ajmer-Merwara.
-This British official term remained until its replacement by "Rajasthan" in the constitution of 1949.
+The name was later adopted by East India Company as the Rajputana Agency for its dependencies in the region of the present-day Indian state of Rājasthān.
+The Rajputana Agency included 26 Rajput and 2 Jat princely states and two chiefships.
+This official term remained until its replacement by "Rajasthan" in the constitution of 1949.

 Name

 George Thomas (Military Memories) was the first in 1800, to term this region the Rajputana Agency.
 The historian John Keay in his book, India: A History, stated that the Rajputana name was coined by the British, but that the word achieved a retrospective authenticity: in an 1829 translation of Ferishta's history of early Islamic India, John Briggs discarded the phrase "Indian princes", as rendered in Dow's earlier version, and substituted "Rajpoot princes".